 The corticosteroids used as a part of multiple myeloma treatment are typically dexamethasone (DexPak) or prednisone (Rayos).
 These medications are taken orally.

-Corticosteroids are used in both those that can receive a stem cell transplant and those that cannot.
+Corticosteroids are used in both people who can receive a stem cell transplant and those who cannot.
 They’re typically used in combination with other multiple myeloma treatments, such as chemotherapy or targeted therapy.

 Side effects of corticosteroids

-Chemotherapy utilizes strong drugs to kill cancer cells or stop them from growing.
+Chemotherapy uses strong drugs to kill cancer cells or stop them from growing.
 It can be given in many ways, including by mouth, injection, or IV.

 Some examples of chemotherapy drugs that may be used for multiple myeloma include: